nanobox-io/nanobox-guides/articles/mongodb/connect.md

 When using Nanobox, projects are meant to be both portable and secure.
 In order for your project to be both, you should use environment variables in your MongoDB connections.

 ## Use Environment Variables to Connect
-In your app's connection to MongoDB, used the auto-generated environment variables.
+In your app's connection to MongoDB, use the auto-generated environment variables.

 ```ruby
 # ruby connection example